After we heard the old Queen was dead, I believed the King of Scotland would come straightway to the Tower and loose us.

 The room (presumably Southampton’s apartment in the Tower) looks dismal with its cracked window and dingy wall.
 In the top right-hand corner is a small picture of the Tower itself.

 Below is the inscription In Vinculis Invictus – In Chains [but] Unconquered, with the dates of the Earl’s incarceration.
 That’s from 8 February 1601 (1600 by the Julian Calendar, because the New Year started 25 March) to April 1603.
 There’s no specific date given for his release, which implies the Earl was still in the Tower when the portrait was done.
 (Harry claims it was later.
-Perhaps that was a follow-up consultation?)
+Perhaps that was a follow-up consultation?
+Or perhaps the absence of a precise date means that the Earl was still waiting for his formal pardon?)

 Anyway, Southampton looks far from his usual glossy self.
 His hair’s not styled, his beard needs a trim, and his cloak forms a sling for his left arm.
 He has a string of red beads (coral?) around his left wrist as some sort of antidote for pain.